Here Are The Russia Collusion Questions Robert Mueller Plans To Ask Donald Trump, Revealed By 'New York Times'

 — Amy Fiscus (@amyfiscus) May 1, 2018

 But 13 of the questions from Mueller ask Trump to respond directly to instances of what appears to be collusion between his campaign and Russia.
-In fact, one especially explosive question, appears to reveal that Mueller believes that officials in the Trump campaign actually initiated contacts with Russia, rather than Russia approaching the Trump campaign as has generally been assumed.
+In fact, one especially explosive question appears to reveal that Mueller believes that officials in the Trump campaign actually initiated contacts with Russia, rather than Russia approaching the Trump campaign as has generally been assumed.

 Whether Mueller has any new information about proactive contacts by the Trump campaign, specifically the campaign Chair Paul Manafort, remains unclear.
 Manafort and the campaign have not been accused of reaching out to Russia for help with the election in any publicly revealed information.